paradigmxyz/reth/book/cli/reth/p2p.md

           Will fall back to a network-specific default if not specified.

+      --dns-retries <DNS_RETRIES>
+          Amount of DNS resolution requests retries to perform when peering

+          [default: 0]

       --peers-file <FILE>
           The path to the known peers file.
 Connected peers are dumped to this file on nodes shutdown, and read on startup.
 Cannot be used with `--no-persist-peers`.